-What is characterization?
-It’s such an awfully long word for what is a relatively simple concept in fiction.
+Characterization is a long word for what is a relatively simple concept in fiction writing.
 Yet it’s a concept brimming with methods, tools, tips, and guidance, such that it can become more complex than it needs to be.
 In the end, we’re left scratching our heads, asking “what is characterization in literature?”

-In short, characterization is the process of creating a fictional character.
-In this guide, we’ll first consider what characterization is, as well as the definitions of direct characterization and indirect characterization.
-We’ll then look at what makes a character interesting, a few effective ways how you can create characters, and lastly the importance of character growth.
-There are also a bunch of helpful resources on characterization at the bottom of the guide.
+Characterization is the process of creating a fictional character.
+So in this guide, we’ll first consider what characterization is, as well as the definitions of direct characterization and indirect characterization.
+We’ll then look at what makes a character interesting, a few effective ways how you can create characters, and lastly the importance of character development.

 It’s not an easy skill to come up with interesting and compelling characters.
 My research article exploring the reasons why people stopped reading a book revealed weak characterization to be one of the biggest culprits.